snowplow/dbt-snowplow-normalize/README.md

 ### Configuration & Operation

-Please refer to the [doc site][snowplow-event-splitter-docs] for details on how to configure and run the package.
+Please refer to the [doc site][snowplow-normalize-docs] for details on how to configure and run the package.

 ### Models